BNewing/capercaillie-capers/README.md

 - Refresh the browser when you want to see changes!

 # 3. How to suggest a change
-- Create an issue on the issues tab
+- Create an issue on the issues tab :)

 # 4. What the project looks like
+Homepage:
 ![screenshot of the home page](./assets/images/screenshot.png)